AlexNexton/MS1-OneArena/README.md

 ### Exsisting Features

 - **Navigation bar:** allows access the most relevant pages and content on the website - with a very straight forward approach.

-- **Home page:**  looks for the user to join upon seeing the page - has memebers comments and an introduction the the team at One Arena
+- **Home page:**  looks for the user to join upon seeing the page - has memeber comments and an introduction the team at One Arena.

 - **Footer:**   provides the user with contact information - location and email address.
 The Gym's social media platforms are also present at the click of a button.

-- **Sign Up page:** The overall goal of the site, to get new memebers and have them sign up with ease on the site.
+- **Sign Up page:** this is thee overall goal of the website, to get new memebers and have them sign up with ease on the site.

-- **Our Team page:** gives the users a more thorough look at each personal trainer and their background, also mentions why One Arena came into fruition
+- **Our Team page:** gives the users a more thorough look at each personal trainer and their background.
+It also mentions why One Arena came into fruition.

-- **Facilites page:** provides the user with the a time table for each of the classes and a Gallery so the user can have a window into what it's like at One Arena
+- **Facilites page:** provides the user with the a time table for each of the classes and a Gallery so the user can have a window into what it's like at One Arena.

 ## Technologies Used

-### * Languages
+###  Languages

 - <a href="https://en.wikipedia.org/wiki/HTML5"  target="_blank">**HTML/HTML5**</a>
   - **HTML/HTML5** the language used to create the form and add content to the website.